-If you want access to LiveAudio, notification and alert settings, and other amusing tweaks, you’re going to have to download the Jawbone app (Android/iOS).
+If you want access to LiveAudio, notification and alert settings, and other amusing tweaks, you’re going to have to download the Jawbone app (Android/iOS [No longer available]).
 The app adds a speaker battery meter which you can see at a glance when your phone is paired with the Mini Jambox, gives you access to calendar reminders, lets you enable LiveAudio, as well as change the way the Mini Jambox speaks to you.

 So what in the world is LiveAudio?
 According to Jawbone, LiveAudio is a playback technology that creates three-dimensional sound, thus letting you fully immerse in whatever you’re listening to.
 The Jawbone app comes with a nice LiveAudio demo, which you can witness below.
 While you won’t hear the full effect of the three-dimensional sound, you can definitely hear the change in the audio quality, even in this video.

 LiveAudio is actually pretty impressive, and while it sounds like a complete gimmick, it does make your music sound much better and fuller.
 I’m not sure why it’s not just the default playback method, though.
 Probably a Jawbone trick to make you feel like you’re getting something extra.
 In order to get LiveAudio, you’ll have to connect the speaker to your computer, sign in to the Jawbone website (requires an account), and update your Mini Jambox.